reach-sh/reach-lang/docs/src/tut/mkt/index.md

 2. Create 2 files: `index.rsh` and `index.mjs`

-* The `index.mjs` is the frontend of the DApp that will be create since it contains the code the `{!rsh} Participant`s will interact with.
+* The `index.mjs` is the frontend of the DApp that will be create since it contains the code that the `{!rsh} Participant`s will interact with.
-`Reach` requires this file to compile even if it is empty.
+`Reach` requires this file even if it is empty.

 * The `index.rsh` is the backend which contains the DApp's instructions and ensures security of the DApp.
-This is actually where our `Reach` code will live.
+This is actually where the `Reach` code will live.

 ### {#tut-mkt-starter-backend} Backend